WeblateOrg/weblate/docs/admin/install.rst

 Installing Weblate
 ------------------

-Choose installation method that best fits your environment.
+Choose an installation method that best fits your environment.

 First choices include complete setup without relying on your system libraries: